-We wish to specify a hypothesis space of alternative theories of the dependency relation, R. This space should contain the causal Bayes network theory and a wide set of alternative theories, and should build these theories by combining simple primitive units.
-Kemp et al. (2008) proposed a very flexible language for expressing relational theories, which is a small extension of first-order logic, and used this language to predict the inductive generalization of human learners in a novel domain.
+We wish to specify a hypothesis space of alternative theories of the dependency relation, R. This space should contain CBN and a wide set of alternative theories, and should build these theories by combining simple primitive units. ? (?) proposed a very flexible language for expressing relational theories, which is a small extension of first-order logic, and used this language to predict the inductive generalization of human learners in a novel domain.
 We propose that a version of this language can be used to capture domain-general knowledge, including (aspects of) a theory of causality.

 The language we use contains logical operators: quantifiers over causal variables-"for all" (\forall) , "there exists" (\exists) , and "there exists at most one" (\exists) -and logical connectives-not (\neg) , and (\land) , or (\lor) , if (\leftarrow) .
 In addition to the logical operators, and the causal dependence relation $R(\cdot,\cdot)$, the language contains invented predicates and observed predicates.
-Invented predicates are not observable, or pre-defined, but can play a role in the theory.
-We restrict in this paper to at most one invented predicate, $A(\cdot)$; this predicate need not a priori relate to causality in an interesting way, however in the causal Bayes network theory it will play the role of defining intervention.
+Invented predicates are not observable, or pre-defined, but have a conceptual role in the theory.
+We restrict in this paper to at most one invented predicate, $A(\cdot)$; this predicate need not a priori relate to causality in an interesting way, but it will play the role of defining intervention in the correct theory.
 Finally, the two predicates, $F_i(\cdot)$, are observable features of variables.
-These can be thought of as perceptual features of events, extracted by dedicated input analyzers2.
-These perceptual features are meant to represent both features that could be very useful in bootstrapping causality-such as Michottean launching percepts or a feeling of self-efficacy-and "distractor" features that would not be useful in a general theory of causality-such as "happened in the morning."
+These can be thought of as perceptual input analyzers extracting some feature of events2, which may or may not be useful in a theory of causality.